How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 • Maximize your exit value

-Look for an advisor with experience in the landscaping industry M&A who understands current market dynamics and buyer expectations.
+Look for an advisor with experience in green‑industry or home‑services M&A who understands current market dynamics, deal terms, and what different buyer groups (PE, strategics, searchers) are paying for assets like yours.

 Step 5: Run a Strategic Sale Process